soemyatmyat/animated-chess/README.md

 # Animated-chess

 Animated chess is a game from the popular ‘Harry Potter’ book series, which follows all the regular rules of chess.
-The main difference between Wizard chess and regular chess is the pieces are animated.
-In Wizard chess, the pieces take the form of humanoid characters, and walk from square to square when moved.
+In Animated chess, the chess pieces take the form of humanoid characters, and walk from square to square when moved.
 Also, if a piece ‘claims’ another piece from the board, an attack animation plays and the opposing piece is destroyed.

 ## Credits
 Characters and animations in this Animated Chess are downloaded from Dungeon Mason (https://assetstore.unity.com/publishers/23554).